adityakamat24/ScanAI/README.md

 ## Contributing

-We welcome contributions to SafeScan!
+We welcome contributions to ScanAI!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)